👑 Portion | The 21st Century Auction House 👑

 → PRT tokens can be used to bid on, purchase, and sell art and collectibles on the Portion platform.

-→ PRT tokens are utilized for voting DAO platform governance votes and community curation of NFTs (coming soon)!
+→ PRT tokens are utilized for DAO platform governance and voting.

 → Staked PRT Tokens earn rewards from auction sales and platform fees (coming soon)!